top of page

-Responses to Saverio Gaeta (Part 1): What Happened on the First Day at Medjugorje?
+Responses to Saverio Gaeta - 1.
+Medjugorje: The First Day

 by Marco Corvaglia